vtudorache/lua-msvc/README.md

 Command Line Tools) for building Lua on Windows.
 The Makefile must be used from a __preconfigured Command Prompt__ (like one installed with the Command Line Tools for Visual C++).
+Please observe Lua license at https://www.lua.org before using the files.

 ## Example of basic usage (for Lua 5.3.5):